 Event Recording Policy

-MongoDB will be documenting MongoDB Virtual Events.
+MongoDB may document MongoDB Events.
 Images, audio and/or video recorded by MongoDB, or others on behalf of MongoDB, or during a MongoDB Event may include your image, likeness or name.
 By registering to attend, you agree that MongoDB may use such recorded content for any purpose without compensation to you.

 Assumption of Risk

 You acknowledge and agree that your attendance and participation in an Event is voluntary.
 You agree to assume the risks associated with attending and participating in an Event to the fullest extent permitted under applicable law.
 You (for yourself, your heirs, personal representatives, assigns, and anyone else who might make a claim on your behalf) release MongoDB and its affiliates, and their respective directors, officers, employees, contractors, representatives, agents, successors and assigns, from any and all claims, demands, causes of action, suits, damages, losses, debts, liabilities, costs and expenses (including reasonable attorneys’ fees and costs) that you may have now or in the future associated in any way with an Event or the Items.

 Limitation of Liability

 IN NO EVENT WILL MONGODB BE LIABLE FOR ANY (A) SPECIAL, INCIDENTAL, CONSEQUENTIAL, INDIRECT, OR PUNITIVE DAMAGES OR (B) AMOUNT OF DIRECT DAMAGES IN EXCESS OF $100.